danlyke/libfby/README.md

 languages and toss them into a library that I can use to start projects in C++, so that I don't end up thinking "gee, I wish I hadn't used language X".

+Documentation and style are... uh... evolving.
+See also my FlutterbyNetCPP Wiki/CMS-ish thing, and my "irrigation" irrigation controller daemon.

 ## Design & Code Notes